vmlrodrigues/youtube-summariser/README.md

 ```

 This will:
-1. Extract the transcript for the video with ID "dQw4w9WgXcQ"
+1. Extract the transcript and metadata for the video with ID "dQw4w9WgXcQ"
+2. Create a directory at `output/dQw4w9WgXcQ/`
+3. Save the title and description to `output/dQw4w9WgXcQ/info.md`
-2. Save the transcript to `transcripts/dQw4w9WgXcQ.txt`
+4. Save the transcript to `output/dQw4w9WgXcQ/transcript.txt`
-3. Generate a summary and save it to `summaries/dQw4w9WgXcQ.md`
+5. Generate a summary and save it to `output/dQw4w9WgXcQ/summary.md`
-4. Generate highlights and save them to `highlights/dQw4w9WgXcQ.md`
+6. Generate highlights and save them to `output/dQw4w9WgXcQ/highlights.md`

 ## Contributing